Relativistic Thermodynamics, a Lagrangian Field Theory for general flows including rotation

 9. The entropy enters in precisely the same way as in the classical theory.
-Any advance in the conceptual or operational meaning of entropy is transferred to the relativistic theory, without additional complications. \b To all this must be added a discussion of the correct identification of mass density.
-The only effective definition of mass in General Relativity is that obtained in any empty region of space time, where the Schwarzschild metric can be directly observed.
-It is contained in the form of either $g_{00}$ or $ g_{rr} $.
-This definition can be usefully extended to regions of low matter density, thus for example
+Any advance in the conceptual or operational meaning of entropy is transferred to the relativistic theory, without additional complications.

-If the metric is determined locally, by the observation of orbital velocities, then this is the correct definition, for non relativistic dynamics is affected by $g^{00}$, much less by the radial component of the metric.
-Yet it is customary to define the mass density in terms of $g_{rr}$, in a manner that is inconsistent with the transformation law of a density.
-If there is a useful definition of mass density then it is the time component of the conserved current.
-There is no conserved current in Tolman's approach; that theory abandons one of the key concepts of hydrodynamics.
-The integrated density is an invariant characteristic of a star, but it is not clear that the value of this quantity must agree with the mass as determined, locally or at infinity, by the Schwarzschild metric.